E-goi/EgoiPushLibraryAndroid/README.md

-# What's new in version 4.0.0?
+# What's new in version 4.0.1?

-### MAJOR
+### PATCH

-#### From a BroadcastReceiver to an Activity:
+#### Interaction between Notifications and Activity:

 With the release of Android 12, some changes were required to be made to the logic we were using to process the interactions of the user with the notification.
-On this new version, it is not possible to invoke an activity through an app component (receivers, services) when a notification is tapped.
+On this new version, it is not possible to invoke an activity through an app component (receivers, services) when a notification is tapped with App closed.

-To solve this problem, we added a new activity that is called in every E-goi notification's interaction.
-This activity is responsible for handling the events, dialogs and callbacks.
+To solve this problem, we added a new activity that is called in every E-goi notification's interaction to communicate with Receiver for handling the events, dialogs and callbacks.

-With this new solution, some changes are required to be made in your code:

-1. You no longer need to declare the launch action on the intent filter of the desired activity in the manifest since it will always invoke the new activity.
-When closing the activity, we will launch the initial activity configured on the app.

-2. You no longer have to declare the launchAppAction in the SDK initializer.

-### PATCH

-#### Update of dependencies:

-We updated all the dependencies that the SDK uses to the latest versions and made the required adjustments on our code.

 # EgoiPushLibraryAndroid